top of page

 4. Second Game (75 minutes) – A fresh game with new roles and different dynamics

-Our social deduction murder mystery events are perfect for:
+Folklore's social deduction games are perfect for:

 • Friend Groups (10-15 people) seeking a unique night out